top of page

 Why should I foster?

 Fostering improves the life of a homeless animal.
 It may be the first time that a cat or dog has experienced love and kindness from a human.
-In addition, fostering helps open up a kennel at the shelter so another animal isn't euthanized.
-As a foster, you can provide a direct and positive impact on an animal, which helps them get ready for their forever homes.

-What kinds of animals need fostering?
+Which animals need fostering?

-What are the requirements to be a foster?
+What's it take to be a foster?

-We welcome experienced and novice foster volunteers.
 A foster volunteer must be at least 18 years of age, be able to provide a safe and secure environment for the animal, and be willing to stay in communication with our foster coordinators.
-All household members must agree to foster.

 What does it cost to foster?

-Shelter2Rescue can assist you with food and necessary supplies.
 We work with a network of veterinarians and cover the animal's medical expenses, including medication.
-You need only provide your home, attention, and love.

 How long will I be fostering?